mltony/nvda-text-nav/README.md

+# Notice

+TextNav add-on has been discontinued.
+TextNav functionality has been merged into NVDA core starting with version 2024.2.
+It is implemented as a quick navigation gesture and is  assigned by default to `p` and `shift+p`.

 # nvda-text-nav

 TextNav is  a new better way to navigate Internet for the blind.
 It allows you to quickly find readable content on almost any webpage on the Internet with just a single keystroke.
 Check out a short audio demo (7 minutes audio file):